-As part of our good practice, we differentiate provision and assess the children’s Spanish levels to meet their needs.
-Spanish-speaking teachers and assistants in the stream are integral to supporting the children’s development.
+As part of our good practice, we will differentiate provision and assess the children’s Spanish levels to meet their needs.
+Spanish-speaking teachers and assistants in the stream will be integral to supporting the children’s development.

 Will there be links with the English stream class?

-Both the English and Spanish Reception children benefit from this new initiative as children in each are able to access the Spanish provision to varying degrees.
-Children also continue to mingle with those in their year group when they are set in core subjects and in playtimes.
+Both the English and Spanish Reception children will benefit from this new initiative as children in each will be able to access the Spanish provision to varying degrees.
+Children will also continue to mingle with those in their year group when they are set in core subjects and in playtimes.